smitpi/PSGalleryReport/psgallery-authors.md

 + **Invoke-CheckConsistencyVirtualDiskREDFISH 6.0.0**  - Cmdlet using iDRAC with Redfish API to either get storage controllers, get virtual disks or check consistency virtual disk. [*01/06/2022 00:17:34*]
 + **Invoke-BootToNetworkIsoOsdREDFISH 6.0.0**  - Cmdlet using Redfish API with OEM extension to either get network ISO attach status, boot to network ISO or detach network ISO.
 For performing OS installation, recommended to unpack and attach driver pack first, then execute cmdlet to perform boot to network ISO. [*01/06/2022 00:15:37*]
 + **Invoke-AssignUnassignHotspareREDFISH 6.0.0**  - iDRAC cmdlet using Redfish API OEM extension to either assign global or dedicated hotspare, unassign hotspare. [*01/06/2022 00:14:36*]
++ **Get-ImportServerConfigurationProfilePreviewREDFISH 6.0.0**  - iDRAC cmdlet using Redfish OEM extension to preview Server Configuration Profile (SCP) file located on supported network share.
+Recommended to use this action before attempting to import the SCP file.
+This preview action will validate the SCP file format is correct and attribute values are valid. [*01/06/2022 00:11:15*]
 + **Get-IdracRemoteServiceApiStatusREDFISH 6.0.0**  - Cmdlet using Redfish API with OEM extension to get iDRAC remote service status.
 The output will return LC (Lifecycle controller) status, RT (real time monitoring) status, server status (examples, in POST or in in BIOS boot manager) and overall status. [*01/06/2022 00:09:03*]
 + **Get-IdracLifecycleLogsREDFISH 6.0.0**  - iDRAC cmdlet using Redfish API with OEM extension to get iDRAC Lifecycle Controller (LC) logs. [*01/06/2022 00:07:56*]
 + **Invoke-StorageSetControllerKeyREDFISH 5.0.0**  - Cmdlet using iDRAC with Redfish OEM extension to either get storage controllers, get controller encryption mode settings or set the storage controller key(enable encryption) for LKM(Local Key Management). [*11/18/2021 03:20:07*]